jackdevwander/Thoraxia-/README.md

    http://127.0.0.1:5000/
    ```

+## Demo
+Check out the demo at this [link](https://drive.google.com/drive/folders/18t_rVUnwAQukEb6SOIw_uYjWyQBtHN7N?usp=sharing) for an in-depth look at the project in action!

 ## Visual Gallery
 Here we've shown some sample X-ray/CT scan images and their segmented versions for each dataset
 <p align="center">